LockeLamora/lockelamora.github.io/_posts/2018-05-28-f1-screendir.md

  To prevent having to use pip (which is absolutely abysmal on OSX due to https/http issues) I've packaged it using pyinstaller into a self-contained executable.
 Not as good as properly packaging it up as an OSX app which could be run from outside the terminal but I'll make that my next step.

+ There's a niggly issue where the layout as defined in QTDesigner isn't always what the final layout looks like, but I think I'll just manually edit the layout XML for that.

 # FridayCityLogic

 I began playing the [Fantasy Formula 1 game](https://fantasy.formula1.com).
 There were many quality issues when it began!
 I wrote a script in ruby [available here](https://github.com/LockeLamora/FridayCityLogic) to make it easier for me to choose my own teams.
 The script name is named after my team name, which was just selected from a range of dictionary concatenation choices.